fresheneesz/incremental-installer-maker/README.md

 ====

 * separate the shell script creation from the incremental node.js function runner into two different modules, and use each to remake this one
+* have a way for files to be renamed/re-pathed in the files list
 * Test on various operating systems
 * if node.js exists, check to make sure the version is one of the listed nodeVersions
 * Improve the way incremental-installer-maker creates the archive: